LIS

 4. Reason why the individual is requesting services; and

-5. Disposition of the individual including his referral to other services for further assessment, placement on a waiting list for service, or admission to the service.
+5. Disposition of the individual, including referral to other services for further assessment, placement on a waiting list for service, or admission to the service.

-C. The provider shall assist individuals who are not admitted to identify other appropriate services.
+C. Providers of crisis or case management services shall assist individuals who are not admitted to identify other appropriate services.

 Statutory Authority